01mf02/computers-spaceflight/src/Appendix-I.md

 terminals, and card readers.

 Pixel
-:   Short for picture element.
+:   Short for *picture element*.
 One dot of a digital image.

 Plated-Wire Memory
 :   A type of nonvolatile computer memory using areas